AANovokhatskiy/pyscarcopula/docs/guide/experimental_models.md

 - All pairwise correlations move together, common in equity and crypto markets
 - You need fast estimation for large `d`, with `O(d)` density evaluation
-- You want a simple interpretable model with 3 parameters
+- You want a compact, interpretable model with 3 parameters

 For heterogeneous dependence, use C-vine or R-vine instead.

 ## Stochastic Student-t Copula

-A d-dimensional t-copula where the correlation matrix $R$ is estimated once (via Kendall's $\tau$) and fixed, while the degrees-of-freedom parameter $\nu(t)$ follows a latent OU process:
+A `d`-dimensional t-copula where the correlation matrix $R$ is estimated once via Kendall's $\tau$ and fixed, while the degrees-of-freedom parameter
+$\nu(t)$ follows a latent OU process:

 $$\nu(t) = 2 + \mathrm{softplus}(x(t)), \qquad x(t) \sim \text{OU}(\theta, \mu, \sigma)$$